Click to Skip Ahead

 What About Service Dogs?

-Under the Americans with Disabilities Act, you can take your service dog into most public areas, including your local CVS store, so they shouldn’t deny you entry.
-However, it’s important to ensure that the dog is wearing their designated harness and leash, so they are easy to identify by staff and other shoppers.
+Under the Americans with Disabilities Act, you can take your service dog into most public areas, including your local CVS store, so they shouldn’t deny entry.
+However, it’s vital to ensure that the dog is wearing their designated harness and leash so they are easy for staff and other shoppers to identify.
 They should also always be well-behaved and under control.
 Remember, an emotional-support animal is not a service dog and is not guaranteed entry.

 What If My CVS Doesn’t Allow Dogs?